 Russian Oregon Social Services (ROSS) was established by Ecumenical Ministries of Oregon (EMO) in 1994 to serve the needs of Russian-speaking refugees and immigrants.

-More than 100,000 Russian-speaking refugees and immigrants from the former Soviet Union currently reside in the Portland metro area, and the numbers are expected only to increase.
-Census figures show that no other place in the nation has had more of an influx from the Soviet Union than the Pacific Northwest.
-Oregon is number two in the nation for Russian-speaking new comers.
+More than 100,000 Russian-speaking refugees and immigrants from the former Soviet Union currently reside in the Portland metro area, and the numbers are expected to increase.
+Census figures show that no other place in the nation has had more of an influx from the former Soviet Union than the Pacific Northwest.
+Oregon is number two in the nation for Russian-speaking newcomers.

 Our mission is to successfully integrate Russian-speaking immigrants and refugees into Oregon and southwest Washington communities by providing services that increase independence, enable economic self-sufficiency, and improve mental and physical well-being.

 We are currently the only agency that works exclusively with the large Russian-speaking population in Multnomah, Clackamas, Washington and Marion Counties in Oregon, and Clark County in southwest Washington.

-Russian Oregon Social Services has been fulfilling its mission in many different contexts.
+Russian Oregon Social Services has been fulfilling its mission in many different areas.
 Strong partnerships with local social services agencies, victim service/healthcare providers and government agencies have been a great asset in pursuing our goals.
-ROSS bilingual, bicultural, and well-trained staff is another invaluable asset, allowing ROSS to scale many of the obstacles preventing other organizations from identifying and meeting the needs of this population.
+Our bilingual, bicultural, and experienced staff is another invaluable asset, allowing us to identify and meet the needs of the Russian-speaking population.

-Having a strong working relationship with the Russian-speaking community since 1994 has enabled ROSS staff to build high levels of mutuality, respect, rapport and trust, allowing us to provide culturally appropriate and language specific services that have a meaningful impact.
+Strong working relationships with the Russian-speaking community that we have been forging since 1994 enable us to build high levels of mutuality, respect and trust, and provide culturally appropriate and language-specific services that have a meaningful impact.